lcgasque/ASSURE-REU/README.md

 Once logged in:
 - Select the lowest computational allotement (top option).
 - Navigate to the shared files, there you will see an ASSURE-REU folder.
-- Double click on "Intro.ipynb" and await further instructions.
+- Double click on "Intro.ipynb" and await further instructions. <!-- The intro should have: navigation about the environment, introduction time, how to collaborate, usage details, other notes.
+Be clear that this will start at a beginning level, but will end up with something for everyone - there's a range here.
+Have a personal story!
+Disucss how the lessons will work, how to ask questions etc. -->

 ## Contributors and Acknowledgements